Board members bring a range of complementary skills and experience in areas such as finance, governance and health policy.

 David Roberts, CBE

-David Roberts is the Chairman of Nationwide Building Society and Beazley plc.
+David joined Nationwide on 1 September 2014 and was appointed as Chairman in July 2015.
 From 2010 to 2014 he was on the Board of Lloyds Banking Group, where he was Group Deputy Chairman and Chairman of the Board Risk Committee.

 Professor the Lord Ara Darzi of Denham